 The rule will go into effect 60 days after publication in the Federal Register, and market participants will have an additional 6 months to comply with the rule’s requirements.

-If you have questions regarding these latest developments, or short selling in general, please contact the Mayer Brown attorney with whom you normally communicate or any of the following attorneys below.
+If you have questions regarding these latest developments, or short selling in general, please contact the Mayer Brown attorney with whom you normally communicate.